 - Names of real Verblio employees that have appeared in the offer letter include Maddie Basch, Zoe Treeson, Steve Pockross, and Alexa Baray.
 Additionally, at least one victim reports the scammer using the name Max Harris, who is a real person who used to be an employee at Verblio.

 - Victims report also interacting with the following supposed people, who are not real Verblio employees:

 - Denise Pass

-- The scammers claim Verblio is a subsidiary of “Dover,” which is not accurate nor a company we are familiar with.
+- In some cases, the scammers claim Verblio is a subsidiary of “Dover,” which is not accurate nor a company we are familiar with.

 - Some correspondence between scammers and victims was conducted via an email service called “Telegram.”
 We have never utilized Telegram.